lanneq-dev/auto-task-manager/README.md

 ---
 ## 🔀 WORKFLOW
-*when I PUSH to MAIN
+*when I MERGE with MAIN

 > FRONTEND
 - [x] Init app and run